-Analysis of results: Continued adoption of new technologies, new program standards, and delivery of quality training and technical assistance has allowed the Weatherization program to achieve greater results.
-In addition to fuel cost savings, the program provides benefits in health and safety, as over 50% of the homes served had health and safety risks, such as furnaces and water heaters leaking carbon monoxide.
+Analysis of results: In addition to fuel cost savings, the program provides benefits in health and safety, as over 50% of the homes served had health and safety risks, such as furnaces and water heaters leaking carbon monoxide.
 Additional benefits are achieved through the preservation of low-income housing stock and more affordable housing for elderly citizens who might otherwise be forced to seek other alternatives.

-Factors affecting results: Serving homes that are lower on the priority list (weatherizing homes that are not as inefficient, thus reducing potential savings), funding, contractor capacity, training needs of grantees, and adoption of costly new technologies present ongoing challenges and affect program outcomes.
+Factors affecting results: Program production was reduced due to suspension of the program for months due to the COVID-19 pandemic.
+Serving homes that are lower on the priority list (weatherizing homes that are not as inefficient, thus reducing potential savings), funding, contractor capacity, training needs of grantees, and adoption of costly new technologies present ongoing challenges and affect program outcomes.

-Resources used: The Weatherization Assistance Program was in SFY2020 funded by the U.S. Department of Energy, the U.S. Department of Health and Human Services, and Iowa investor-owned utility companies. \$12,908,750 million; 5.53 FTEs.
+Resources used: The Weatherization Assistance Program was in SFY2021 funded by the U.S. Department of Energy, the U.S. Department of Health and Human Services, and Iowa investor-owned utility companies. \$10,908,501 million; 5.27 FTEs.